PanoSight · Framework · How Clarity Returns

 Signal distortions in fog

 Fog has predictable illusions.
-Naming them restores orientation.
+Naming them restores signal — and signal restores agency.

 Urgency ≠ clarity